ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

   Binary HTTP Message (..),
 }
 ~~~
-{: #fig-res-pt title="Plaintext Response Content"}
+{: #fig-res-pt title="Plaintext Response Structure"}

-This plaintext Response is encapsulated into a message in "`message/ohttp-res`"
+This plaintext Response structure is encapsulated into a message in
-form by generating an Encapsulated Response.
-An Encapsulated Response comprises
+"`message/ohttp-res`" form by generating an Encapsulated Response.
+An
-a nonce and the AEAD-protected binary HTTP response message.
+Encapsulated Response comprises a nonce and the AEAD-protected binary HTTP
+response message.

 An Encapsulated Response is shown in {{fig-enc-response}}. {{response}} describes
 the process for constructing and processing an Encapsulated Response.